 Qualitative Methods: Interviews and Surveys

-In 2024, a team led by Jenny Liang surveyed 410 professional developers across industries about their experience with AI programming assistants [Liang2024].
+Qualitative methods are how you find out what is actually going on when numbers alone cannot tell you.
+For example, in 2024, a team led by Jenny Liang surveyed 410 professional developers across industries about their experience with AI programming assistants [Liang2024].
 They did not just ask "is this useful?"
 They asked about specific scenarios, frustrations, workarounds, and the kinds of tasks where developers had learned to distrust the tools.
 The result was a detailed map of where AI assistance actually helps and where it gets in the way—knowledge that would have been invisible to a study that only measured task completion times.

 When Qualitative Methods Are the Right Choice